 "The U.S. PGA only had to construct one small stand as everywhere else spectators were sitting on the natural slopes," Cannon said.
 David Cannon/Getty Images/File

 An ecstatic Bob Tway finds the cup with a bunker shot on the last hole at the 1986 U.S. PGA Championship at the Inverness Club in Toledo, Ohio.

-"This moment is tinged with sadness as it was the moment Tway denied Greg Norman the U.S. PGA Championship," Cannon says of one his favorite players missing out on glory.
+"This moment is tinged with sadness as it was the moment Tway denied Greg Norman the U.S. PGA Championship," Cannon said of one his favorite players missing out on glory.
 "But a brilliant picture of a brilliant shot and wonderful joy."
 David Cannon/Getty Images

 American Lee Trevino peaks out from amidst the trees on his way to glory at 1984 U.S. PGA Championship in Alabama, the sixth and final major success of his illustrious career.